Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Network Slicing: Concept and System Architecture

-\begin{itemize} \item \textbf{Network Slice Instance Layer:} A network operator uses a \textit{Network Slice Blueprint} in order to create a \textit{Network Slice Instance}.
-The network slice instance provides the network characteristics required by a service instance.
-The network slice instance may be shared across multiple service instance, which are provided by a network operator.
-The network slice instance can be consisted of none, one or more \textit{Sub-network Instances}, which may be shared by another network slice instance. \textit{Sub-network Blueprint} is used to create a sub-network instance to form a set of network functions, which runs on the physical/logical resources. \end{itemize}
+\item \textbf{Network Slice Instance Layer:} An operator uses a \textit{Network Slice Blueprint} to create a \textit{Network Slice Instance}.
+The slice instance provides the network characteristics required by a service instance.
+A network slice instance may be shared across multiple service instances provided by an operator.
+It may consist of none, one, or multiple \textit{Sub-network Instances}, which may also be shared with other slice instances.
+A \textit{Sub-network Blueprint} is used to create a sub-network instance that forms a set of NFs running on physical or logical resources.

-\begin{itemize} \item \textbf{Resource Layer:} The actual physical and virtual network functions are used to implement a slice instance.
-At this layer, network slice management function is performed by the resource orchestrator, which is composed of NFV Orchestrator (NFVO), and of application resource configurators. \end{itemize}
+\item \textbf{Resource Layer:} The actual PNFs and VNFs are used to implement a network slice instance.
+At this layer, network slice management functions are handled by the resource orchestrator, which is composed of an NFV Orchestrator (NFVO) and application resource configurators. \end{itemize}

-Network Management and Orchestration (NMO) plane shown in Fig. \ref{fig:Slicing_Management} provides orchestration and management functions of above mentioned three layers.
-NMO functions need to allow for the orchestration and management in a per-slice level.
+The Network Management and Orchestration (NMO) plane, shown on the right-hand side of Fig.~\ref{fig:Slicing_Management}, provides orchestration and management services for the three layers described above.
+The NMO functions must support orchestration and management services at a per-slice level.